 If you’ve requested address information and we can’t find it or release it to you, you can take further steps to try to find an address.

-- You can wait a few months, and then reactivate your application to us.
+- You can wait a few months, and then reactivate your application to us (MBIE).
 After a few months, we might have new information in our files.

-- You can reapply if you get information that you couldn’t supply before, such as date of birth, IRD number or Work and Income client number.
+- You can reapply to us (MBIE) if you get information that you couldn’t supply before, such as a date of birth, IRD number or WINZ client number.

 - You can hire a tracing or debt collection agency.